Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Method

-Together, the \evomethod\ and \promethod\ form a self-reinforcing cycle: as training progresses, improved trajectories yield higher-quality experience entries, and richer experience enables more precise retrieval control through increasingly informative paired-branch comparisons.
-This mutual reinforcement between experience accumulation and policy optimization distinguishes \method from approaches that evolve either resource in isolation, empowering it to proactively identify gaps in current knowledge and initiate searches on its own, thereby achieving higher task success rates and greater efficiency.
+Together, the \evomethod\ and \promethod\ form a self-reinforcing cycle: improved trajectories yield higher-quality experience entries, and this richer experience enables more precise retrieval control via paired-branch comparisons.
+This mutual reinforcement distinguishes \method\ from isolated approaches, empowering it to proactively identify knowledge gaps and initiate searches, achieving higher task success rates and efficiency.